-- 1. Conduct a modern slavery risk assessment for all new third party relationships with a value of more than £10,000 per annum (or local equivalent) including customers, suppliers and other external parties; - 2.
+- 1. Conduct a modern slavery risk assessment for new third party supplier relationships that identify Modern Slavery Risks - 2.
 Undertake further due diligence on any identified high risk suppliers and ask them to confirm that they will adhere to our Third Party Code of Conduct; - 3.
 Continuously screen any identified high risk suppliers; - 4.
 Cease to source items from suppliers or sub-suppliers that fail to show the minimum standards of transparency following a formal warning from the Independent Anti Slavery Commissioner; and - 5.
-Before appointing any new employee we undertaken a right to work check.
+Before appointing any new employee we undertake a right to work check.